BasPH/pylint-airflow/README.md

 | E8302 | duplicate-dependency              | Task dependencies can be defined only once.                                                                                                                     |
 | E8303 | dag-with-cycles                   | A DAG is acyclic and cannot contain cycles.                                                                                                                     |

+### Note
+Not all messages are activated by default.
+For example:
+...
+TODO explain task-context-argname vs task-context-argname-under ...

 ## Documentation

 Documentation is available on Read the Docs.
 TODO: make docs, upload, and make link here.